Singapore City Guide

 Did you know that Singapore has mangroves?
 Grab a kayak and head to the Mandai Mangroves if you’re looking for some quiet time away from the loud and busy streets of Singapore.
 These unique mangroves are a delight for nature lovers.
 The best way to enjoy them is to kayak through traditional villages with wooden huts called kampongs, see horseshoe crabs and spot rare birds as you float on the Sungei Mandai Besar and Sungei Mandai Kechil rivers.

 We hope you liked our collection of top 5 offbeat things to do in Singapore.
-If you haven’t been to Singapore yet you can apply for visa that allows you to stay in Singapore for 30 days and has a validity of 2 years.
+If you haven’t been to Singapore yet you can apply for a visa that allows you to stay in Singapore for 30 days and has a validity of 2 years.